Lake's History of Cornwall, 1868

 In the Valor Ecclesiastious of Henry VIII., parochia Gluviaci is rated at £10 10s.

-It is said the church owes its present internal metropolitan appearence to the following circumstance.
+It is said the church owes its present internal metropolitan appearance to the following circumstance.
 A London builder was engaged in renovating the mansion at Carlew, and while so employed, undertook the reconstruction of this church, which he was allowed to effect after his own plans.
-Previous to this internal arrangement was similiar to that of the generality of Cornish churches, indications of which may yet be seen.
+Previous to this internal arrangement was similar to that of the generality of Cornish churches, indications of which may yet be seen.

 The manor of Casawes, Gosose, or Cosawis, belonged to the Bodrugans, and after the attainder of Sir Henry Bodrugan it was given by Henry VII. to Sir Richard Edgcumbe, whose descendant, Lord Mount Edgcumbe, sold it to the late Sir William Lemon, Bart.

 The barton of Casawes was formerly a seat of the family of Carverth of Carveth.
 Here was born Captain Henry Carverth, a distinguished naval officer in the reign of Charles II.; he was raised by his merit to the rank of standing captain under the Earl of Ossory, for which post he received £300 per annum for life.
 He died in November, 1684, and was interred in Gluvias church with military honours.
 On the death of the last heir male of this family, the barton, which was held on lease from the Edgcumbes, passed to the Levertons.